giantswarm/mcp-oauth/examples/prometheus/README.md

 This example demonstrates how to use the `mcp-oauth` library with Prometheus metrics exporting for production monitoring and observability.

+## Security Warning

+**This example uses environment variables for secrets for simplicity.
+This is NOT SECURE for production use.**

+For production deployments:
+- Use a secret manager (HashiCorp Vault, AWS Secrets Manager, GCP Secret Manager, Azure Key Vault)
+- See the [Production Example](../production/README.md#secret-management-required-for-production) for secure patterns
+- NEVER commit secrets to version control
+- NEVER use environment variables for secrets in production

+**This is a development/learning example only.**

 ## Features

 - OpenTelemetry instrumentation enabled